nrinaudo/kantan.xpath/docs/src/main/tut/nodes_as_arbitrary_types.md

 ---
 We've seen in a previous tutorial how to extract [primitive types](nodes_as_primitive.html), [tuples](nodes_as_tuples.html) and [case classes](nodes_as_case_classes.html) from XML documents.
-Sometimes however, none of these match your requirements. kantan.xpath provides support for extracting arbitrary types, which works almost exactly like case classes do.
+Sometimes however, none of these fit your requirements. kantan.xpath provides support for extracting arbitrary types, which works almost exactly like case classes do.

 In order to show how that works, we'll first need some sample XML data, which we'll get from this project's resources: